openhab/openhab-core/bundles/org.openhab.core.automation/README.md

 ### Thing

-For actions that need access to the logic of a `ThingHandler`, one has to implement a service which implements the `org.eclipse.smarthome.core.thing.binding.AnnotatedActionThingHandlerService` interface.
+For actions that need access to the logic of a `ThingHandler`, one has to implement a service which implements the `org.openhab.core.thing.binding.AnnotatedActionThingHandlerService` interface.
 The `ThingHandler` has to override the `Collection<Class> getServices()` method from the `BaseThingHandler` and return the class of the aforementioned service.
 The framework takes care of registering and un-registering of that service.